 Kentucky Shakespeare Staff

-has served as Producing Artistic Director of Kentucky Shakespeare since August 2013, directing productions of Titus Andronicus, Much Ado About Nothing, Julius Caesar, The Two Gentlemen of Verona, Romeo and Juliet, Twelfth Night, Macbeth, The Tempest, A Midsummer Night’s Dream, Hamlet, Richard III, and Shakespeare in the Parks tours of Julius Caesar, Romeo and Juliet, Macbeth, and Hamlet.
-He recently performed the role of The Player in Rosencrantz & Guildenstern Are Dead.
+Matt has served as Producing Artistic Director of Kentucky Shakespeare since August 2013, directing productions of Titus Andronicus, Much Ado About Nothing, Julius Caesar, The Two Gentlemen of Verona, Romeo and Juliet, Twelfth Night, Macbeth, The Tempest, A Midsummer Night’s Dream, Hamlet, Richard III, and Shakespeare in the Parks tours of Julius Caesar, Romeo and Juliet, Macbeth, and Hamlet.
+In January 2017 he played the role of The Player in Rosencrantz & Guildenstern Are Dead.

 Since 2008, Matt has been Director/Facilitator of Shakespeare Behind Bars at Luther Luckett Correctional Complex, currently in his tenth season.
 Previously, he served as an Artistic Associate with Kentucky Shakespeare from 2001-2010, was Director of Children’s Theatre and Audience Development at Derby Dinner Playhouse, and directed and performed at Chicago theaters and theatres across the Midwest.